Solmax (SOLMAX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Solmax Historical Price

-According to the latest data gathered on Solmax live price page, the current price of Solmax is 0.942053USD.
-The circulating supply of Solmax(SOLMAX) is 314.60K SOLMAX , giving it a market capitalization of $296.66K.
+According to the latest data gathered on Solmax live price page, the current price of Solmax is 0.079295USD.
+The circulating supply of Solmax(SOLMAX) is 299.60K SOLMAX , giving it a market capitalization of $26.48K.

 How Does Solmax (SOLMAX) Price Prediction Module Work?